Top 12 moments of 2022

 Celebrated 20 year partnership with Utah Tech Dental Hygiene Program

 In 2022 Root for Kids and Utah Tech University Dental Hygiene Program celebrated 20 years of community partnership.
 Many families’ lives have been changed by the dental hygiene clinic and the mobile clinic.
-We see patients from the community who often lack resources to receive proper dental care, so having Utah Tech’s dental staff, students and volunteer dentists onboard is a huge benefit to our families.
+We see patients from the community who often lack resources to receive proper preventive care so having the dental hygiene facility and students is a huge benefit to our families.
 We are very grateful for Utah Tech Dental Hygiene Program’s continued support.

 A successful 7th Annual Radiothon